Team Connection Program

 As Adobe navigated return to office, I saw a gap between large-scale events and the kind of connection people were actually looking for within their teams.
 I partnered with teams to design experiences grounded in their context, often tapping into cultural shifts toward more analog, play-based, and participatory interaction.

 What began as a series of small experiments evolved into a global platform reaching 6,000+ employees.
-I then defined what makes an experience feel engaging and worth showing up for, translating those principles into playbooks, formats, and tools that enable teams to create and sustain their own experiences.
+I defined what makes a connection experience feel engaging and worth showing up for, then translated those principles into playbooks, formats, and tools that enabled teams to independently create and sustain their own rituals.

 Impact